Euro Junior Cup Team Championship

 - Ties in the selection process will be decided by Section A of the CJGA Conditions of the Competition.

-Note: The CJGA reserves the right to select team members outside of these qualifying requirements if the conditions of qualifying are not met.
+NOTE: The CJGA reserves the right to select team members outside of these qualifying requirements if the conditions of qualifying are not met.